 Next, ensure Proper Usage of Nofollow

 The next step is to ensure that you’re using nofollow attributes the right way.
 Try Link Analyzer Tool or get in touch with our SEO Experts to review all your web pages and evaluate whether you have to remove nofollow and use an alternative method like the meta robots.
-Check out this page for further information and ultimate SEO Services techniques on how to block specific URLs from Google, the right Google-approved way.
+Check out this page for further information and ultimate SEO Services techniques on how to block specific URLs from Google, in the right Google-approved way.

 Cheers and Happy Ranking!